katzrkool/uttt-backend/endpoints.md

 ### Response Parameters
 * code: string.
 The game code.
 Can be sent to others to join.
-* userId: string.
+* userId?: string.
 Should be sent with every request relating to this game.
-Identifies the client.
+Identifies the client. **IMPORTANT:** if userID is not present, you'll need to call [joinMatch](#joinMatch) to join the match.

 #### Example
 ```json